Browse the Guide:

 enemy, Rebel sharpshooters, and crossing the Chicahominy River.

 TYLER-ELLIS-MARYE FAMILY.
 COLLECTION, 1848-1939.
 0.3 cu. ft.
 Family and descendants of President John Tyler and Julia Gardiner Tyler, including daughter Pearl Tyler Ellis, her husband, William Munford Ellis, and their daughter, Leila Ellis Marye.
 Correspondence, autograph book, printed materials, and photographs, including two studio portraits of William G. Anderson, 54th Virginia Infantry.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-067.

 TYLER, J. HOGE (1846-1925).
 FAMILY PAPERS, 1802-1956.
 42.0 cu. ft.